pingforhelp/BCA/docs/english/Unit-I/mid_imp.md

  It privileged a specific type of cultural knowledge and formal language that the poor did not have.
 As a result, the system filtered out poorer children by labeling them as “not made for books”, forcing them to drop out.

+1) Abolish student failure
+   The most radical and critical reform is the demand to stop failing students.
+   Since the children who fail are disproportionately from working-class and peasant families, the grading and selection system is viewed as a mechanism for excluding the poor and maintaining the class privilege.

+2) Implement full-time extended schooling
+   To counter the disadvantages faced by poor students who lack cultural support and tutoring at home, the letter advocates for full-time schooling with long hours, including weekends and holidays.
+   The Barbiana model itself operated for 12 hours a day, 365 days a year, effectively closing the gap between the privileged and the poor.

+3) Language mastery as empowerment
+   A central reform is the intense focus on teaching students to master the dominant language (Italian).
+   The authors argue that the poor are marginalized because they lack the linguistic tools to articulate their concerns and participate in political life.

+4) Curriculum relevance and critical thinking
+   Curriculum must be drastically reformed to be relevant to the students’ lives and foster critical thinking and social awareness.

+The Barbiana students fundamentally proposed a school system that prioritizes equity over selection, and gives equality in time and resources to those who start with the least.